kierenfunk/gdrive-invoicing/README.md

 Create a google apps script file and add Code.gs and Functions.gs to it.

 <h3>Step 3.</h3>
-Add the following template to your google drive folder.
+Copy this [Invoice Template](https://docs.google.com/document/d/e/2PACX-1vQEJGtMpsdgTKUYbsgzrmUHzlVUtwGhn5zX7hm_aLDvnOuhRkfkOfC51WJIIgzQy07teLTUoU6wz7qB/pub) to your new google drive folder. <br>

-Feel free to edit the basic information, although be careful when changing the page layout or formatting, you may break the script!
+Feel free to edit the basic information including the currency in the line items table, although be careful when changing the page layout or formatting, you may break the script!<br>
-Get the ID of this document and add the ID to Code.gs.
+Get the ID of this document and update the ID in Code.gs.
 (to find the ID look in the url)

 <h3>Step 4.</h3>
-Add the following spreadsheet to your google drive folder.
+Add this [spreadsheet](https://docs.google.com/spreadsheets/d/e/2PACX-1vRNbhIKgla7bJgPkq7LH3HyVFT1-zUtY6NOOHwr_eMVhCgc5HWh3K53ia_Z8sRfW37mbAowMcpUnxMj/pubhtml) to your google drive folder.
 Inside you may edit the sheet called 'Contacts'.
 Feel free to add any contacts you have in here.
-Get the ID of this spreadsheet and adjust the variable in the google apps script file.
+Get the ID of this spreadsheet and update the ID in Code.gs.
 (to find the ID look in the url)

 <h3>Step 5.</h3>
-Create a sub folder called 'Invoices' or whatever you like, this folder will hold all of your invoices.
+Create a sub folder called 'Invoices' or whatever you like, this folder will hold all of your invoices.<br>
-Get the ID of this folder and adjust the variable in the google apps script file.
+Get the ID of this folder and update the ID in Code.gs.<br>
+(to find the ID look in the url)<br>

 <h3>Step 6.</h3>
-In Timecamp make sure you have an API key, adjust the variable in the google apps script file.
+In Timecamp make sure you have an API key, update the API key in Code.gs.<br>
-When creating tasks, make sure that the task name matches the contact name in the 'Contacts' sheet of the Invoice Information spreadsheet.
+When creating tasks, make sure that the task name matches the contact name in the 'Contacts' sheet of the Invoice Information spreadsheet.<br>
 Also make sure that the entity you will be creating invoices for is a parent task.
-AKA not a sub task.
+AKA not a sub task.<br>
-Also make sure that time entries for this task are billable by default.
+Also make sure that time entries for this task are billable by default.<br>

 <h3>Step 7.</h3>
-Set a trigger to the 'main' function in Code.gs for the first day on every month.

-<h3>Step 8.</h3>
 Run the main function in Code.gs and check your email drafts.

+<h3>Step 7.</h3>
+Set a trigger for the 'main' function in Code.gs for the first day of every month.

 <h2>Extra Important Information:</h2>
 <ul>